mbloch/mapshaper/docs/reference.md

 ### -i (input)

-Input one or more files in a supported vector data format.
-Supported file types include: Shapefile, GeoJSON, TopoJSON, GeoPackage, FlatGeobuf, GeoParquet, KML, JSON data records, DBF, CSV/TSV.
+Input one or more files in a supported vector, table, or raster data format.
+Supported file types include: Shapefile, GeoJSON, TopoJSON, GeoPackage, FlatGeobuf, GeoParquet, KML, JSON data records, DBF, CSV/TSV, GeoTIFF, PNG and JPEG images with world files.

 The `-i` command is assumed if `mapshaper` is followed by the path of an input data file.